notsag-dev/hacking-tools-for-web-developers/README.md

 These are five tools you can easily set up and use in order to check the security of your servers and web applications just like a malicious actor would.
 Note that the examples listed below are executed against a vulnerable-on-purpose [Hack the Box](https://www.hackthebox.eu/) machine.

-**Warning:** the examples listed below may be intrusive, so be sure to execute them against a local instance of the application or a test environment.
+**Warning:** some of the examples are very intrusive, so be sure to execute them against a local instance of the application or a test environment.

 ## Nikto
 https://github.com/sullo/nikto